ordina-jworks/ordina-jworks.github.io/_posts/2018-11-06-mongodb-transactions.md

 ### Snapshot isolation
 When you start a transaction, MongoDB creates a snapshot of the current state of the database.
-During your transaction, you will not see any updates made by other sessions.
+During your transaction you will not see any updates made by other sessions.
 You are *isolated* from them.
-This guarantees that throughout the transaction, your session will see one consistent version of the data.
+This guarantees that throughout the transaction your session will see one consistent version of the data.

 Internally MongoDB uses an update structure inside the WiredTiger cache to maintain this consistent view on the database.
 This structure grows as writes occur to the database and is only cleaned out of the database once the transaction is committed or aborted.
 The implication of this is that long running transactions or a high write volume can put pressure on the cache, so it's recommended to keep the duration of any transaction as low as possible.

-To minimize cache pressure, you can use the server parameter transactionLifeTimeLimitSeconds to set a sensible maximum transaction time.
+To minimize cache pressure, you can use the server parameter 'transactionLifeTimeLimitSeconds' to set a sensible maximum transaction time.
 If a transaction runs for a longer time than this value, it will be aborted.
 The default value is 60 seconds.